 Implement new measurement frameworks

-In today’s privacy-centric reality, the main challenges in driving re-engagement campaigns are limited data, and the need to rely on aggregated instead of user level data.
+In today’s privacy-centric reality, the main challenges in driving re-engagement campaigns are limited data, and the need to rely on aggregated instead of user-level data.
 Implementing measurement frameworks, such as incrementality, predictive, and cohort analysis, will help you plan, execute and optimize your re-engagement strategy.

 Segmentation and cohort analysis

 Not all of your app users are the same, and not every strategy will work for all of them.
 Segmenting your users into cohorts to personalize their app experience and analyzing each cohort’s behaviors and preferences can really help you craft unique experiences that speak to each group and give everyone exactly what they want.
-The best way to impress someone is to meet them where they are, no matter whether you will be sending them in-app messages, push notification, or if you will be personalizing their onboarding journey.
+The best way to impress someone is to meet them where they are, no matter whether you will be sending them in-app messages, push notifications, or if you will be personalizing their onboarding journey.